Peter Lunn (cricketer)

-Peter Daniel Lunn (born 16 April 1970) is an English former first-class cricketer.
+Peter Daniel Lunn (born 16 April 1970) is a behavioural economist, former journalist and English former first-class cricketer.

+Early life and education

 Lunn was born at Oxford in April 1970.
 He later studied at New College at the University of Oxford.

+First-class cricket career

-He played first-class cricket for Oxford University while studying at Oxford, making his debut against Northamptonshire at Oxford in 1989.
+He played first-class cricket for Oxford University while studying there, making his debut against Northamptonshire at Oxford in 1989.
 He played first-class cricket for Oxford until 1990, making sixteen appearances.
 Lunn scored 431 runs in his sixteen matches, at an average of 26.93 and a high score of 61, which was his only half century.
-As a leg break bowler, he bowled 97 overs but took only 3 wickets.
+As a leg break bowler, he bowled 97 overs taking a total of 3 wickets.

+Journalism

+Lunn was an assistant editor of the BBC Newsnight programme, before becoming editor of the Dublin radio station Newstalk from its launch in April 2002 until August 2003,.